How to Help a Family Member with Drug Addiction

-Understanding the mechanisms that go into forming and maintaining an addiction can help you to discern where your input is helping or hindering, the process of recovery.
+Understanding the mechanisms that go into forming and maintaining an addiction can help you discern where your input is helping or hindering the recovery process.

 Knowing where your loved one falls within the stages of change that go along with addiction recovery will also help to inform you about the best steps to take at each juncture.

 Codependency is the scenario where our actions, thoughts, and feelings are connected to – or dependent on – the actions, thoughts, and feelings of another.